nik0lai/psychonomie_nl/src/content/pages/early-career-award.md

 Nominees from previous years can be re-nominated, assuming the nominee is still eligible.

-Nominations should be sent via email ECA@societyforbrainandcognition.nl and will be decided on by the Committee.
+Nominations should be sent via email ECA@psychonomie.nl and will be decided on by the Committee.
 The decision is final and cannot be disputed.

 Award winners are expected to give a presentation at the meeting in which the prize is conferred.